tiborp/Tibs-Genesis-Starter-Child-Theme/README.md

 [https://github.com/mattbanks](https://github.com/mattbanks)

-Note that you'll need to have the [http://studiopress.com](Genesis Theme Framework) installed to use this theme.
+Note that you'll need to have the [Genesis Theme Framework](http://studiopress.com) installed to use this theme.